al-mohaimin-farabi/al-mohaimin-farabi/README.md

 ## Hi there 👋, I'm Al Mohaimin Farabi

-- 👑 I am Web Developer
+- 👑 I am a Web Developer
 - ✍ Love to write code
 - 📖 Like to learn new things